kashishshah07/xbee_c_library/README.md

 ### `XBee_Connect`

 **Purpose**:
 Connects the XBee module to the network by invoking the connection implementation defined in the subclass.
+This is a blocking function.

 **Parameters**:
 - `self`: Pointer to the XBee instance.